CHECK THE DATES

-The current NSW Government Gazette is managed by the NSW Parliamentary Counsel's Office and is available online from February 2001.
+The current New South Wales (NSW) Government Gazette is managed by the NSW Parliamentary Counsel's Office.

-The historical gazette, the Sydney Gazette and New South Wales Advertiser, can be read online at Trove.
+The historical gazette, the Sydney Gazette and New South Wales Advertiser, can also be read online at Trove.
 It covers dates from 1803 to 1842.

-Where can you find NSW Government Gazettes in print?
+Where can you find New South Wales Government Gazettes in print?

-Use the Australian Government Publications Guide, GovPubs, to help locate New South Wales gazettes in Australian libraries.
+Use the Australian Government Publications Guide, GovPubs, to help locate NSW gazettes in Australian libraries.

 - Select the link which shows the date you need